Skip to main content

 “I don't want to, but you say it's wise to know when to protest.
 Didn't you teach Bondita that lesson?”

-"I did but I also thought Bondita was not a person to say yes to others' doings.
+"I did, but I also thought Bondita was not a person to say yes to others' doings.
 If you have come here to explain your actions, don’t try, Bondita.
-You silently watched injustice happening.
+You silently watched injustice happen.
 I did not expect this from you.
 Now if you ask for forgiveness, all..."
 Aniruddha shook his head, turning his face away from Bondita and closing his eyes to regain composure.

-“I am not here to apologize, I just want to clear some misconceptions in your mind.
+“I am not here to apologise, I just want to clear some misconceptions in your mind.
 I only understand this, Barrister Babu, to live in a society, to change it, you have to accept some things, you cannot change it by going outside the society.”
 Taking a deep breath, she continued, “I didn't tell you about Didi's house because then you wouldn't let me go there.
-I brought the vials to keep Kakima’s faith, I thought what would happen by hurting her?
-I know it doesn't work like that, how could you think Bondita is so stupid?
+I brought the vials to keep Kakima’s faith.
+I thought, what would happen if I hurt her?
+I know it doesn't work like that. how could you think Bondita is so stupid?
 But if she had spoken up, Leela Didi would not have survived."
 She suddenly burst into tears.
 Aniruddha glanced over his shoulder at her.
 "Rescuing those you seek to rescue from the eyes of a saviour is quite a different thing, Barristra Babu, but Bondita knows what it is like to be the one drowning, even if you don't know it."
 She observed Aniruddha was still standing with his back to her, hands behind his back.

 “Bondita has never disobeyed any of your words to date, and will not do so in the future.
 But she doesn't know what she needs to do to earn your trust.
 If you misunderstand her, where will she go?”
 Aniruddha looked back as Bondita turned to leave the room, but stopped at the threshold.